davidadrianrg/startup-success-prediction/memory.md

 import numpy as np
 import pandas as pd

-from test import old_preprocessing as oldpr from postprocessing.report import Report from preprocessing import preprocessing as prp from models import models_evaluation as mdleval
+from models import models_evaluation as mdleval from postprocessing.report import Report from preprocessing import preprocessing as prp
 ```

 ## Índice